yarielre/blazor-modal-component/README.md

-## Component Modal Implementation Example
+## Blazor Component Modal Implementation Example

 ##### Use and shows blazor component features like: